Stowmarket Guncotton Explosion

 The Stowmarket Guncotton Explosion happened on 11 August 1871 at the Prentices Guncotton Factory (Note: The company changed names a number of times, but the factory was under the control of Patent Safety Gun-Cotton Company at the time of the explosion.) in Stowmarket, Suffolk.
-It was blown up by two massive explosions, that occurred within the factory, killing 28 people and injuring approximately 70 others.
+It was blown up by two massive explosions in the factory which killed 28 people and injured approximately 70 more.

 Background

-In the mid-19th century, Guncotton began to be produced as a replacement for gun powder as propellant in firearms and for use as a low-order explosive in mining.
-Even before the explosion at Stowmarket some of the earlier factories that had produced it discontinued production soon after due to the volatility of the substance during manufacture.
+In the mid-19th century, Guncotton began to be produced as a replacement for gun powder as propellant in firearms and a low-order explosive in mining.
+Even before the explosion at Stowmarket some earlier factories that produced it discontinued production due to the volatility of the substance during manufacture.

-Sir Frederick Abel developed a manufacturing process that eliminated the impurities in nitrocellulose making it safer to produce and a stable product that was safer to handle, and it was this process that was used at the Stowmarket factory.
-A previous accident taking the lives of two or three people had taken place in 1864.
+Sir Frederick Abel developed a manufacturing process that eliminated the impurities in nitrocellulose making it safer to produce and a stable product that was safer to handle, and this process was used at the Stowmarket factory.
+A previous accident taking the lives of two or three people had occurred in 1864.

 The explosions

-It was a Friday afternoon when the two explosions took place, and approximately 130 employees were on site at the time.
-There would have been approximately ten tons of guncotton stored in the 3 magazines at one end of the works that day.
-The first, and largest, explosion occurred at the magazines shortly after 2 pm (Note: Sources state 14:05 and 14:10) after the workers had returned from lunch.
-Between the explosions much of the site was on fire and people, including the Prentices, attempted to move undamaged boxes containing more guncotton away from the fire to prevent further explosions.
+The two explosions occurred on a Friday afternoon when approximately 130 employees were on site.
+Approximately ten tons of guncotton were stored in the three magazines at one end of the works.
+The first, largest explosion occurred at the magazines shortly after 2 pm (Note: Sources state 14:05 and 14:10) after the workers returned from lunch.
+Between the explosions much of the site was on fire and people, including the Prentices, attempted to move undamaged boxes of guncotton away from the fire to prevent further explosions.
 The second explosion occurred at approximately 3 pm in the packing sheds; a third explosion immediately followed in another packing shed.
 The flames were visible for miles.

-The noise of the explosion was reported to be so loud, that it rattled the windows in Diss, approximately 17 miles away and Southwold 30 miles away.
+The noise of the explosion was reportedly so loud that it rattled the windows in Diss, approximately 17 miles away and Southwold 30 miles away.
 The impact created a chasm in the ground nearly 100 ft in diameter, and uprooted trees and the nearby railway line.
 It was reported to have caused over 188 cases of deafness.
 Telegrams requesting assistance were sent across the county including to Ipswich.
 Five fire engines attended the scene and by midnight the fire was under control and a search for the missing persons began.

-Due to the proximity of the factory to the town damage was sustained to properties across the area, notably in a largely residential area of Stowmarket called California (Note: Streets in this area include Bridge Street and Lime Tree Place.) that was particularly close to the factory.
+Due to the proximity of the factory to the town, properties were damaged across the area, notably in a largely residential area of Stowmarket called California (Note: Streets in this area include Bridge Street and Lime Tree Place.) that was particularly close to the factory.
 A number of people were blown into the River Gipping that passed through and was used by the factory.